Asian food recipes Beef Recipes

 Image of homemade Korean Beef Bulgogi on rice.

-Beef Bulgogi is smoky, juicy, slightly sweet, and melt-in-your-mouth tender.
-Made with the most flavorful marinade and thinly sliced meat in just 15 minutes.
-Eat this delicious Korean dish on its own, with hot white rice, or wrapped in fresh lettuce with kimchi!
+Korean Beef Bulgogi or Korean BBQ Beef is smoky, juicy, slightly sweet, and melt-in-your-mouth tender.
+Made with the most flavorful authentic marinade and thinly sliced meat this dish is ready in just 15 minutes.
+It has never been easier to have a restaurant-quality dish, made at home, with accessible ingredients and no special equipment.

-This dish also goes by the name “Korean BBQ beef” which means “fire meat” has taken the culinary world by storm in recent years.
+This traditional Korean dish also goes by the name “Korean BBQ beef” which means “fire meat” and refers to the way it’s traditionally cooked over a fire, it has taken the culinary world by storm in recent years.
 It is usually made with tender flank steak.
 However, you can also make it with pork, and even chicken.

 Korean Beef Bulgogi Ingredients: